neok/oioi-documentation/docs/calls/rfid_post.rst

 rfids
     An array of strings.
 Each string represents one UID. partner-identifier
-    The partner identifier of the partner that shall be associated with this CDR.
+    The partner identifier of the partner that shall be associated with these UIDs (string).
     See also :ref:`partner identifier <glossary-partner-identifier>`

 Response